Crisis Comms 101: a quick guide

 Start by conducting a risk audit to identify the various ways in which the crisis could affect your organisation, and group these into probable, possible and improbable.
 Include scenario planning and define and prioritise your audience.
 Decide on the procedures for crisis communication (who will manage it, who will act as spokesperson etc.) for consistency.
 Implement any training and test that your process works.

-Having identified your core publics and any other specific audiences and ranked them in order of priority, you need to decide how you will reach them during a crisis.
+Having identified your core publics and any other specific audiences and ranked them in order of priority, you need to decide how you'll reach them during a crisis.
 Create a quick touchpoint matrix and map out which channels will work best for which groups.

 Build out procedures